-I have read the Urine Sample Consent Pamphlet or it has been read to me.
+I have read the Biological Samples Consent Pamphlet or it has been read to me.
 My questions about the PATH Study have been answered and I understand the following.

 What is involved if I decide to give samples.

 I decide whether to give samples.
 I can decide not to give any sample and still be part of the PATH Study.